-No repossession will take place as a result of an arrear accruing solely due to housing benefit reclaim.
-Housing Services Officers will contact Housing Benefit Officers and seek prompt assessment of any outstanding claim/reassessment of benefit where arrears have reached a level where service of a Notice of Intention is appropriate.
+No repossession will take place due to an arrear accruing solely due to housing benefit reclaim.
+Housing Services Officers will contact Housing Benefit Officers and seek prompt assessment of any outstanding claim/reassessment of benefit where arrears have reached a level where service of a Notice of Intention to Raise Proceedings is appropriate.
 Advice on Housing Benefit entitlement is available to Housing Services Officers from the Tenancy Sustainment Officer if required.